software-assignments-spring2021/spring-2020-idle-tower/README.md

 ## Running on a remove machine

 1. Clone the repo onto the remote machine.
-2. Create a config.json file in the same directory as the repo (NOTE: not in the repo, just above it).
+2. Create a `config.json` file in the same directory as the repo (NOTE: not in the repo, just above it).
+3. Create a `.env` file in front-end directory.
-3. cd into back-end diretory, then run npm run forever.
+4. cd into back-end diretory, then run `npm run forever`.
-4. cd into front-end directory, then run npm run build, then run npm run prod.
+5. cd into front-end directory, then run `npm run build`, then run `npm run prod`.

+### How to Update

+1. Git pull the updates.
+2. Run `forever stopall`
+3. Run `npm run forever`